top of page

 In this Constitution, unless the context otherwise requires, the words below shall have the meaning set opposite each of them respectively:

-Constitution ------------------------- the Constitution of the Alliance
+Constitution ---------------------- the Constitution of the Alliance

-International Assembly ---------------the General Assembly of the Alliance
+International Assembly ---- the International Assembly of the Alliance

-EC ----------------------------------- the Executive Council of the Alliance
+EC -------------------------------------- the Executive Council of the Alliance

-RC----------------------------------- the Regional Council of the Alliance
+RC-------------------------------------- the Regional Council of the Alliance

-Member ----------------------------- the member of the Alliance
+Member --------------------------- the member of the Alliance

 Article IV